TyrfingMjolnir/FMPXMLRESULT2psqlCOPY/README.md

 xsltproc FMPXMLRESULT2psqlCOPY.xslt YourTable.tidy.fmpxmlresult.xml \> YourTable.sql

 To minimize editing in the .sql file you would really like to edit your fmpxmlresult.xml file to match the following criteria \<DATABASE LAYOUT="tablename" NAME="schemaname" /\> as pr example: \<DATABASE LAYOUT="contact" NAME="public" />

+* How much garbage did they fill in your fields.